 No Issue Recommendation "Person" who has conducted a criminal act within the Indonesian jurisdiction as a natural person who is an Indonesian citizen or a foreign citizen with no differentiation of sex or religion, standing or rank.
 Therefore under the Indonesian Criminal Code, a Criminal is only defined as a natural person and not a legal entity (commercial entity/enterprise).
 However, it is understood in the Indonesian judicial system that a commercial entity/enterprise is under a criminal obligation because it is also considered as a legal subject that can be subject to criminal sanctions.
 Consequently, a legal entity can be subject to criminal provisions under various specified laws in the Indonesian judicial system (i.e. corporate environmental crimes).
 Certainly the punishment will differ from a natural person in comparison to a legal entity (such as fines, penalties and revocation of approvals, winding up, etc.).
-3. Banking Secrecy Rules The current Banking Secrecy Regulation requires Banks or its Affiliates to maintain the confidentiality of any information related to their savings/ depositor customers.
+3. Banking Secrecy RulesThe current Banking Secrecy Regulation requires Banks or its Affiliates to maintain the confidentiality of any information related to their savings/ depositor customers.
 Banks or its Affiliates do not have any obligations to maintain the confidentiality of any of its other customer's information other than the Depositor Customer's information.
 However, there are several exceptions to disclose such information (i.e. tax purposes, court proceedings in criminal and civil cases, interbank exchange of information and request that are proven by a written power attorney from the respective customer).
-However, these exceptions will require a written authorisation or consent from the Head of Bank of Indonesia (Central Bank of Indonesia) to disclose the Confidential
+However, these exceptions will require a written authorisation or consent from the Head of Bank of Indonesia (Central Bank of Working together closely with the Indonesian Central Bank, the Head of the Criminal and Civil Courts and other authorized officials related to the above exceptions will open up to easier access of information towards the perpetrators of child pornography.

-- (a) List of the international legal acts/conventions/protocols analysed are as follows: - United Nations: Convention on the Rights of the Child of 20 November 1989 ("UN Convention on the Rights of the Child")110; - ILO Convention No. 182 Concerning the Prohibition and Immediate Action for the Elimination of the Worst Forms of Child Labor of 17 June 1999 ("ILO Convention 182")111; - International Covenant on Civil and Political Rights of 16 December 1966 ("the ICCPR")112; - Optional Protocols to the Convention on the Rights of the Child on the Sale of Children, Child Prostitution and Child Pornography of 25 May 2000 ("Optional Protocol to the UN Convention on the Rights of the Child")113. - (b) The relevance of the international legal framework:
+- (a) List of the international legal acts/conventions/protocols analysed are as follows: - United Nations: Convention on the Rights of the Child of 20 November 1989 ("UN Convention on the Rights of the Child"); - ILO Convention No. 182 Concerning the Prohibition and Immediate Action for the Elimination of the Worst Forms of Child Labor of 17 June 1999 ("ILO Convention 182"); - International Covenant on Civil and Political Rights of 16 December 1966 ("the ICCPR"); - Optional Protocols to the Convention on the Rights of the Child on the Sale of Children, Child Prostitution and Child Pornography of 25 May 2000 ("Optional Protocol to the UN Convention on the Rights of the Child"). - (b) The relevance of the international legal framework: